Repeater Component

 Configure the HTML Element Component

-Finally, let's add some instructions so your end-user knows what to do.
+Lastly, let's configure an HTML Element component to display some instructions so your end-user knows what to do.

-1. Drag and drop a Columns Component Icon HTML Element component onto your canvas, placing it below the dwfRepeater Data Workflow component.
+1. Drag and drop a HTML Element component onto your canvas, placing it below the dwfRepeater Data Workflow component.

 2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. and Canvas Label Text Canvas Label Text indicates the purpose of the corresponding field or component.
 For non-input components, the Canvas Label Text isn't end-user facing, and only appears in the . fields, enter html.